NVlabs/IPA/TUTORIAL.md

 # IPA Tutorial

-Set up the environment variables listed in README.md.
+Before starting this tutorial, set up the environment variables listed in README.md.

 This tutorial will cover an arrayed _producer_ and _consumer_ testbench.
 Each unit or partition has a single producer (source) and a single consumer (sink).
 Each producer sends randomly generated traffic to random chosen consumers as the simulation runs.
 The producer-consumer units are tiled in an array.